wangxiaoxuan273/wangxiaoxuan273.github.io/README.md

 # Welcome to Xiaoxuan Wang's Site!

-I'm super happy that you visited this page :) But this page is still a work in progress.
+I'm super happy that you visited this page, thank you :)

 ## Mini-résumé
 I'm a software engineer from Microsoft, currently working on Azure Container Registry.
 Before Microsoft I worked for Huawei.
-I'm skilled in full stack development, containers, Golang and C++.
+I'm skilled in full stack development, containers, Golang, C++ and I speak fluent English and Mandarin Chinese.
 Here's my formal résumé and my LinkedIn profile.

 ## Coding community presence
 I'm active on GitHub, LeetCode China, Codeforces and Exercism.
 I usually use the name wangxiaoxuan273 or leafdulce.